Bigfoot71/raymob/README.md

 ## Useful Links

-- [AdMob Integration in Raymob](https://gist.github.com/Bigfoot71/b3a658458ece93ddcb06f4c78f85076a): Gist demonstrating the integration of AdMob in Raymob.
+- [AdMob Integration in raymob](https://gist.github.com/Bigfoot71/b3a658458ece93ddcb06f4c78f85076a): Gist demonstrating the integration of AdMob in raymob.

 ## Contributions

-If you believe that your repositories or gists related to Raymob can be beneficial to others, please feel free to reach out to me or open a pull request to have them added here.
+If you believe that your repositories or gists related to raymob can be beneficial to others, please feel free to reach out to me or open a pull request to have them added here.
-I welcome contributions and collaborations to enhance the Raymob project and make it more valuable for the community.
+I welcome contributions and collaborations to enhance the raymob project and make it more valuable for the community.

 You can also contribute to the project by reporting issues, suggesting improvements, or helping to document the project.
 Your input is highly appreciated!